Rachel-W3/235/project1/README.md

 ## V. Esthetics
 Graphics style - Vector or pixel art with saturated colors.
-Sound - 8-bit/pixel-style sound effects applied to movement and actions (i.e.: sound of meteors being destroyed, sound of flapping wings)
+Sound - 8-bit/pixel-style sound effects applied to movement and actions (i.e.: sound of meteors being destroyed, sound of flapping wings).

 ## VI.
 Gameplay
 ### Mechanics
 Player can perform dodge-rolls and spin-attacks
 ### Control
-* Keyboard only (arrow keys and spacebar)
+* Keyboard only (arrow keys and spacebar).
 * Use Left and Right arrows to move.
 * Double tap Left or Right arrow keys to perform dodge-rolls.
 * Use Spacebar to perform spin-attacks.